GLOBAL MARKETS-Gold, oil rise as Ukraine tensions spur safety bids

 * Stock prices tumble after military intervention in Ukraine

 * Russia hikes interest rate after ruble slides

 * Brent crude at 2-month high on fear Putin may cut gas flow

 * Russian stocks fall 11 pct; European bank shares slump

 NEW YORK, March 3 (Reuters) - Russia's intervention in Ukraine drove up crude oil and prices for gold and government debt on Monday as the heightened tensions spurred investors to seek safe havens and sell any exposure to the region.

 Market volatility indexes, a sign of investor apprehension, surged, with the Euro STOXX Volatility Index spiking 30.4 percent in its biggest one-day gain since 2011.
-The U.S. CBOE volatility index surged 20 percent at one point.
+The U.S. CBOE volatility index rose 15.9 percent.

 "Investors had underestimated the risks of an escalation in Ukraine, so the events over the weekend are a wake-up call for the market," said David Thebault, head of quantitative sales trading at Global Equities in Paris.